 Fold lantern body into 4 parts.
 Start half-wise and crease in fold and then fold half-wise again.

-Determine with pane of the lantern will have the ghost cut out and make that the same for each lantern.
+Determine which pane of the lantern will have the ghost cut out and make that the same for each lantern.

 Trace the ghosts from our template and cut the one/ones you want onto the same pane for each lantern.

 Glue with a paper glue or glue stick the cut velum behind your cut out ghost.